Met Police Special Constable Sacked Over Theft and Weapons Charges

-Chief Superintendent Trevor Lawry, in charge of policing on South East Command Unit, said: “There is no legitimate reason as to why MSC Biginton had these items at his home address and it right that he has now faced the consequences of his actions.
+Chief Superintendent Trevor Lawry, South East Command Unit, said: “There is no legitimate reason as to why MSC Biginton had these items at his home address and it is right that he has now faced the consequences of his actions.
+We expect the highest standards from all of our employees, including our special constables who have the same powers as police officers.
+We will not tolerate this type of behaviour and we are pleased that a thorough investigation brought his actions to light.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.